 Abstract: This research aimed to describe the implementation of Islamic Parenting Class for parents and to examine the impact on the child.
 Islamic parenting is a parenting style that incorporates religious elements in its implementation, which includes examples that are both integrated (qudwah hasanah), habituation (al aadah), effective advice (al mauidzah), care and open control (al mulahadzah) and proportional consequence with reward and punishment (uqubah wa ujarah).
 This research is a qualitative narrative approach with phenomenology design.
 Data collection is done by observation, interview, and documentation.
 Data validity was assured using source triangulation.
 The results show that: 1) Active parents who follow Islamic parenting show better parenting behavior.
-2) There are behavior changes from students whose parents follow Islamic parenting activities.
+2) There are behavior changes from students whose parents follow Islamic parenting 3) The parents' presence still becomes an obstacle for the smoothness of Islamic parenting activities.
 The best suggestion for parents is that they should be actively involved in the parenting process, so that with their understanding of Islamic nurturing patterns and patterns of child development they could do better in raising and educating their children.